open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 minimum, joining together attributes on an `Exemplar` with those available on its associated metric data point should result in the full set of attributes from the original sample measurement.

-The `ExemplarReservoir` SHOULD avoid allocations when sampling exemplars.

 ### Exemplar defaults